dwanderton/dwanderton.github.io/_posts/2015-08-08-building-a-web-app-in-24-hours.markdown

 categories: portfolio
 ---

 24 hours to test your latest and greatest idea.
 That’s all it takes.
 Don’t add another idea to the pile, leaving it to spend the next decade not being built.
 The worst feeling is when someone else goes big with an idea you thought only you could have.
+I'm currently in the process of developing a MOOC course covering this topic!

 <center>
 <br/>